pinkuchoudhury69/python/README.md

   * Create a folder named the problem num.
   * Add your solution in the folder.

-For example, if you wanna add a solution for problem 0001, you should do like this:
+-->For example, if you wanna add a solution for problem 0001, you should follow the steps:

   * Fork `Show-Me-the-Code/python`.
   * git clone `YOUR_REPO_URL SOME_DIR`.